Board of Directors

 Sarah Carr is currently an independent journalist.
 Before that, she led The Great Divide, an investigative team at the Boston Globe focused on race and inequality.
-She oversaw The Teacher Project, an education reporting fellowship at Columbia Journalism School that has partnered with more than 30 local and national media outlets.
-The Project has produced in-depth reporting on race and education, alternative schools, the challenges facing immigrant students, and other topics.
-At the Teacher Project, Carr created “What My Students Taught Me,” an education podcast distributed in collaboration with the Atlantic, WBEZ, the Texas Standard, and other public radio partners.
+She oversaw The Teacher Project, an education reporting fellowship at Columbia Journalism School that partnered with more than 30 local and national media outlets.
+The Project produced in-depth reporting on race and education, alternative schools, the challenges facing immigrant students, and other topics.

 David Hoff is chief executive officer at DavidJHoff, a consulting firm based in Washington, D.C.
 He has been deeply involved in the education world for more than 20 years.
 As a journalist, he covered major events in Congress and everyday classroom lessons that illuminated larger policy issues.
 He left journalism to join the senior communications team for U.S. Secretary of Education Arne Duncan, where he wrote speeches, launched the Department of Education’s social media presence, and developed major announcements.

-Barbara McKenna is director of media relations for the Learning Policy Institute.
+Barbara McKenna is director of strategic communications for the Learning Policy Institute.
 Previously she directed communications for REL West at WestEd, the Stanford Center for Opportunity Policy in Education, and the National Center for Research on Education, Diversity & Excellence at the University of California, Santa Cruz.
 She began her career reporting and editing at a range of daily and weekly newspapers, starting with The Washington Post, finishing with the Santa Cruz Sentinel, and at many now-defunct weeklies in between.
 She is a graduate of Oberlin College.